sflavelle/writing/JevilxReader Stories/Parts/2 - A Human in Monster Clothing/Chapters/4 - Not/chat.md

 "My understanding is that all human souls that enter the Underground are to be surrendered to the King, to be used to break a Barrier that is keeping you all down here."

 Undyne nodded.
 "I want something to be made very clear, human.
-We are currently in possession of five souls, accumulated over the course of over 150 years.
+We are currently in possession of five souls, accumulated over the course of over many centuries, many generations of monste.
 We are getting ever closer to being able to see the sun after so long in this human-enforced captivity.
 So for the Royal Scientist to request that *one* be left alone, when we only require two more, is asking a lot of the Underground.
 Do you understand?"

 You nod silently.